-During the year the company received Government grants and assistance during the Coronavirus pandemic in the form of the payment of staff costs under the Coronavirus Job Retention Scheme.
+During the year the company received Government grants and assistance during the Coronavirus pandemic in the form of the payment of staff costs under the Coronavirus Job Retention Scheme and local government grants.
 It also received financial assistance via the Coronavirus Business Interruption Loan Scheme by which the Government agrees to pay the interest for the first year and any set up costs incurred by the lender on loans taken out under the scheme.